walles/moar/README.md

   This must work when `source-highlight` fails as well, and when it succeeds on an empty input file.

+* Make search work cross color boundaries.
+Currently, if you have a syntax highlighted line and search for something across a color change you won't get any match.

 * Handle search hits to the right of the right screen edge.
 Searching forwards should move first right, then to the left edge and down.
 Searching backwards should move first left, then up and to the